 Hop on the COTA Bus and head to the Zoo.

-The Columbus Zoo and Aquarium is great for an all day date.
+The Columbus Zoo and Aquarium is great for an all-day date.
 If you take the COTA bus, not only will you save on gas, you’ll also save on admission.
 The bus fare is $2 each way and you will receive admission to the Columbus Zoo & Aquarium for just $3.
 The zoo deal is only available from May-September.

 Get a CoGo and Bike Through The City.